Mrmayman/quantum-launcher/README.md

 - `.minecraft` located at `YOUR_INSTANCE/.minecraft/`.

 # Todo
-- macOS support.
-- Fix many bugs and quality of life issues.
+- Add java installs dropdown list for Java override selection.
+- Add java autoinstall.
+- Add ability to enable and disable mods.
+- Add menu to see logs.
-- Fix instability on Windows. (my main dev machine is Linux `:)` )
+- Fix the weird freeze when downloading assets on Windows.
-- Separate Java versions for each instance.
-- Manual override of Java versions.
-- Autodownload for Forge, Fabric and OptiFine.
+- Autodownload for Forge, Quilt and OptiFine.
 - A built in mod store using the Modrinth API.
 - Managing your aternos servers from within the launcher.
+- macOS support.

 # Note on Piracy
 (For legal reasons) I do not encourage or promote piracy in any way.
 Authentication is not implemented for ease of development and use.
 If you use this launcher and pirate the game, you are playing at your own risk.